 2. HANG UP THE PHONE

 If you use your phone while driving then this is more likely to increase your chances of getting into an accident.
-To avoid your teenagers developing bad driving habits, perhaps train them to switch of their phone and put it out of reach before they start the car.
+To avoid your teenagers developing bad driving habits, perhaps train them to switch off their phone and put it out of reach before they start the car.
 In doing this, although friends may have to wait to receive a reply, it will prevent teenagers from taking their eyes off the road and not put them at risk of causing an accident and getting hurt.
-You should remind you teenagers that when their driving its of upmost importance that their eyes are on the road as it’s their responsibility and no one elses.
+You should remind your teenagers that when they're driving it's of utmost importance that their eyes are on the road as it's their responsibility and no one else's.

 3. STICK TO THE SPEED LIMIT

 Despite maybe feeling pressured to keep up with the flow of traffic, teenagers should not feel the need to put their foot down.
 You should encourage your teens to drive safely and at a safe distance from the car in front.
 Speeding is a major contributor to fatal incidents involving young drivers and as well as potentially costing teenagers their lives, speeding can also incur costly traffic tickets, points on their licence and a spike in insurance premiums.

 Texting, checking messages and putting on loud music while driving is not the best idea.
 Eating, drinking and even flicking through the different radio channels will all cause your mind to be distracted, focus on something else and potentially cause your eyes to wander rather than focus on what they should be doing, which is on the road ahead.
 If your teen is a first-time driver and inexperienced, they may be more likely to give in to the distractions and potentially lose control of the car, so ensure they understand the importance of paying attention.